 How to find if someone is copying your blog content?

-You can also take advantage of these free online tools to check for copied content.
+You can also take advantage of these Plagiarism checker tools.
 This will help you to eradicate manual work, and quickly find blogs which are copying your original blog post.

 How to stop people from copying your blog content?